vanus-labs/docs/user-manual/concepts/subscription.md

 ## Subscription Struct

-A subscription struct has the following properties:
+A subscription in Vanus has the following properties:

 ### id